CarParts.com, Inc. (NASDAQ:PRTS) Shares Sold by North Star Investment Management Corp.

 CarParts.com (NASDAQ:PRTS) last released its quarterly earnings data on Monday, August 10th.
 The specialty retailer reported $0.03 earnings per share for the quarter, beating the consensus estimate of ($0.01) by $0.04.
 The firm had revenue of $118.93 million during the quarter, compared to the consensus estimate of $78.92 million.
 CarParts.com had a negative return on equity of 123.97% and a negative net margin of 7.65%.
 On average, analysts anticipate that CarParts.com, Inc. will post -0.03 earnings per share for the current fiscal year.

-In other news, VP Alfredo Gomez bought 2,660 shares of CarParts.com stock in a transaction on Friday, September 4th.
-The stock was acquired at an average cost of $10.06 per share, for a total transaction of $26,759.60.
-Following the completion of the acquisition, the vice president now owns 129,143 shares of the company’s stock, valued at approximately $1,299,178.58.
+In other news, Director Jim Barnes bought 5,150 shares of CarParts.com stock in a transaction on Friday, August 21st.
+The stock was acquired at an average cost of $14.49 per share, for a total transaction of $74,623.50.
+Following the completion of the acquisition, the director now owns 36,696 shares of the company’s stock, valued at approximately $531,725.04.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Jim Barnes bought 5,150 shares of CarParts.com stock in a transaction on Friday, August 21st.
-The stock was purchased at an average price of $14.49 per share, with a total value of $74,623.50.
-Following the completion of the acquisition, the director now directly owns 36,696 shares of the company’s stock, valued at approximately $531,725.04.
+Also, VP Alfredo Gomez bought 2,660 shares of CarParts.com stock in a transaction on Friday, September 4th.
+The stock was purchased at an average price of $10.06 per share, with a total value of $26,759.60.
+Following the completion of the acquisition, the vice president now directly owns 129,143 shares of the company’s stock, valued at approximately $1,299,178.58.
 The disclosure for this purchase can be found here.
-Insiders purchased 16,130 shares of company stock valued at $202,027 over the last 90 days.
+Insiders acquired 16,130 shares of company stock valued at $202,027 over the last quarter.
 46.10% of the stock is currently owned by corporate insiders.

 About CarParts.com